mtdcy/UniStatic/README.md

 # UniStatic

-Prebuilt static linked libraries and binaries bundle for Linux | macOS | Windows.
+Prebuilt single file, pseudo-static binaries and libraries for Linux | macOS | Windows.

 This Project includes: